19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (r) to provide for members of the Fund to apply or withdraw all or part of the contributions and interest standing to their credit in the Fund for the payment of —

-(i) improvement contributions due to the Housing and Development Board constituted under the Housing and Development Act (Cap.
-129) in respect of upgrading works carried out under Part IVA of that Act; or
+(i) improvement contributions due to the Housing and Development Board in respect of upgrading works carried out under Part IVA of the Housing and Development Act (Cap.
+129); or

+[18/2009 wef 20/08/2009]

 (ii) improvement contributions due to a Town Council constituted under the Town Councils Act (Cap.
 329A) in respect of upgrading works carried out under Part IVA of that Act,